 This article discusses what senile purpura is in more detail, including its symptoms, causes, diagnosis, and treatment.

-Small bruises are known as petechiae, and larger ones are called ecchymoses.
+Healthcare professionals may refer to small patches as “petechiae” and larger ones as “ecchymoses“.
 The colors will usually not darken or lighten much as the spots progress.
-After the bruise has healed, however, a yellow or brown stain might remain on the skin.
+After the bruise has healed, however, a yellow or brown patch might remain on the skin.

 Senile purpura itself is not harmful, but it may be a sign of an underlying condition.

 To discover more evidence-based information and resources for healthy aging, visit our dedicated hub.

 Research suggests that aging

 Over time, exposure to ultraviolet (UV) rays weakens the connective tissues that hold the blood vessels in their place.
 This weakness makes the blood vessels fragile, which means that even after a minor bump, red blood cells can leak into the deeper layers of the skin, causing the distinctive purpura to appear.

 Senile purpura occurs most frequently in older adults, but normal aging is not the only source of this kind of skin damage.
 The skin’s aging process may accelerate if a person has spent extended periods of time in UV light.
 Individuals with lighter skin tones are more likely to experience senile purpura.